 - Factors Associated With a Higher Risk of Medulloblastoma

 - Taking Care of a Child With Medulloblastoma

 Last Updated on

 Cancer in children is an unfortunate but harsh reality that some parents must deal with.
 Though cancer may sound like a death knell for some people, there have been rapid advances in medicine that offer hope.
 This is because people with cancers that were fatal a decade ago have a high survival rate when the cancer is detected early.
-This article is going to focus on paediatric Medulloblastoma which is a type of brain cancer in children.
+This article is going to focus on paediatric medulloblastoma, which is a type of brain cancer in children.

-What is Medulloblastoma?
+What Is Medulloblastoma?

 Medulloblastoma is a cancerous brain tumour that can begin while the child is still a foetus.
-It affects the bottom region of the brain that specializes in motor/cognitive functions and often spreads down to the spinal cord.
+It affects the bottom region of the brain that specialises in motor/cognitive functions and often spreads down to the spinal cord.
 If the tumour disseminates without being checked, it can lead to death.
 Fortunately, there have been many advances in medicine, mainly on the surgical front, and has helped to raise the survival rate to 70-80% (early treatment).

-How Common is Medulloblastoma in Children?
+How Common Is Medulloblastoma in Children?